airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 # Airbyte Connector Development Kit (CDK)

-The Airbyte Python CDK is a framework for fast development of production-grade Airbyte connectors.
+The Airbyte Python CDK is a framework for rapidly developing production-grade Airbyte connectors.
 The CDK currently offers helpers specific for creating Airbyte source connectors for:
 * HTTP APIs (REST APIs, GraphQL, etc..)
 * Singer Taps
-* Generic Python sources (anything not covered by the above) It provides an improved developer experience by providing basic implementation structure and abstracting away low-level glue boilerplate.
-The CDK aims to make implementing a Source as simple as possible - reading the Source's API, and filling in a few Python function should be all that is needed.
+* Generic Python sources (anything not covered by the above)

+The CDK provides an improved developer experience by providing basic implementation structure and abstracting away low-level glue boilerplate.

 This document is a general introduction to the CDK.
-Readers should be familiar with the above linked Airbyte Specification before proceeding.
+Readers should have basic familiarity with the [Airbyte Specification](https://docs.airbyte.io/architecture/airbyte-specification) before proceeding.

 ### The Airbyte Specification
 As a quick recap, the Airbyte Specification requires an Airbyte Source to support 4 distinct operations: